buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcThermalAdmittanceMeasure.md

 Type: REAL

-> HISTORY&nbsp; New type in IFC2.0.
+> HISTORY  New type in IFC2.0.